jeffeleu/datawarehouse_lapd_crimedata/README.md

     from sqlalchemy import create_engine

 After creating a dataframe from utilizing JSON and retrieving container client with Azure, I started my transformation.
-For the transformation, I corrected the data of 'Premis Cd' to 'Int64' as it has no decimal values.
+For the transformation, I corrected the data of 'Premis Cd' to 'Int64' as it should have no decimal values.
 I also combined "DATE OCC" and "TIME OCC" to create "DATETIME OCC" for simplicity.
 Further, I dropped the columns, 'DR_NO', 'Date Rptd', 'DATE OCC', 'TIME OCC', 'AREA', 'Rpt Dist No','Part 1-2','Mocodes', 'Weapon Used Cd', 'Weapon Desc','Crm Cd 1', 'Crm Cd 2', 'Crm Cd 3', 'Crm Cd 4', and 'Cross Street' as I will not be needing them for the data warehouse.

-I then start the data mapping of the dimensions and fact table.
+I then started the data mapping of the dimensions and fact table.
 Each table is given a data map relevant to it, its contents ordered, and turned into a dataframe.

-When the fact and dimension dataframes are completed, I created an Azure Database for PostgreSQL servers.
+When the fact and dimension dataframes were completed, I created an Azure Database for PostgreSQL servers.
 I took the database url and created a SqlAlchemy engine to push the data into my data warehouse using DataGrip.
 Before loading the data, I used the SQL scripts from my data model to structure the data warehouse in DataGrip.
 Once all the data was loaded in, I was able to further analyze and visualize the data leveraging Power BI.